 Protecting the North French River is of paramount importance to the Moose Cree people and to Canadians.
 The North French is one of the last sources of clean drinking water for this part of the province.
 You can still drink water directly from the river.
 The area contains intact boreal forests and wetlands that provide critical habitat for threatened boreal caribou, migratory birds and aquatic species such as brook trout.
 It also holds sensitive wetlands (of the Hudson Bay Lowland) that act as a giant carbon sink for the planet.
 They need to be maintained in order to help meet international climate commitments.

 The province needs to stop all industrial activities in the North French River.
-A conservation reserve already exists in the North French River watershed protecting ~151,00 ha but the remaining 515,000 ha is still open to mining, forestry and other resource pressures.
+A conservation reserve already exists in the North French River watershed protecting ~151,00 ha but the remaining areas are still open to mining, forestry and other resource pressures.
 A land withdrawal (halt to mining) must happen immediately to get the process going and then full discussions with Moose Cree to create an Indigenous Protected Area here.